Savage Garden: 1999–2000: Affirmation

 Savage Garden's second album, Affirmation, was issued in November 1999.
 It was produced by Walter Afanasieff (Ricky Martin, Mariah Carey, Céline Dion).
 According to Australian music journalist Ed Nimmervoll, it was "basically written by phone and computer from their separate corners of the world" with Hayes in New York and Jones in Brisbane.
 The lead single, "The Animal Song", appeared in February of that year, which was used in the romantic comedy film The Other Sister (1999); it became a No. 3 hit in Australia and Top 20 in the UK and US.

 In September, they released Affirmations third single "I Knew I Loved You", which peaked at No. 4 in Australia and No. 10 in the UK.
 It peaked at No. 1 in Australia and later achieved 8× platinum.
 Within a month, it went platinum in the US, partly due to the single "I Knew I Loved You", which hit No. 1 on the Hot 100, also going platinum, and becoming the most-played single on US radio for the year.
 That track also reached No. 1 in Canada.

 Affirmation displayed the development of Savage Garden's sound—it was mainstream pop leaning towards adult contemporary music.
 It was described by McFarlane as "pure unadulterated pop, boasting enticing melodies and a classy and sleek production sound."
-The group finished the year by winning two Billboard Music Awards: Adult Contemporary Single of the Year and Hot 100 Singles Airplay of the Year.
 In February 2000, as "Crash and Burn" became its fifth single, their song "Truly Madly Deeply" was still on the Monitor/Billboard Adult Contemporary Airplay Chart, breaking the record for length of time on that chart and finally dropped off after 123 weeks, while "Crash and Burn" peaked at No. 10.

 In June 2000, Hayes performed "'O Sole Mio" at a benefit concert for Luciano Pavarotti's annual Pavarotti and Friends.
 Savage Garden's success was reflected at the Billboard Music Awards, where they won Best Adult Contemporary Video and No. 1 Adult Contemporary Song of the Year, for "I Knew I Loved You", and No. 1 Adult Contemporary Artist of the Year.
 "I Knew I Loved You" stayed on the Monitor/Billboard Adult Contemporary Airplay Chart for 124 weeks.
 Savage Garden performed the title track at the 2000 Summer Olympics closing ceremony in October.